Skip to Main Content

 Strategies for creating a successful podcast include:

 • Knowing Your Audience.
-Most podcast assignments state who the intended audience is for your podcast.
-This establishes the context and focus of your podcast.
-Assignments can describe a specific audience [e.g., listeners interested in healthcare policies supporting new immigrants] or a more general audience [e.g., any listener interested in Los Angeles city politics].
-In both cases, think about the issue you discuss in the context of a problem or a need that must be met.
-Note that if the assignment is open-ended and does not specify an audience, you should decide first who the audience is because this will underpin how you plan, develop, and present your podcast.
+Most assignments state who the intended audience is for your podcast.
+This establishes the context and focus of your program.
+Assignments may describe a specific audience [e.g., listeners interested in healthcare policies supporting new immigrants] or a more general audience [e.g., any listeners interested in Los Angeles city politics].
+In both cases, think about the issue you discuss framed as a problem or a need that must be met.
+Note that if the assignment is open-ended and does not specify an audience, you should decide first who the audience is because this will underpin how you plan, develop, and deliver your podcast.

 Adapting the Framework: Podcasts.
 Sweetland Center for Writing, College of Literature, Science, and Arts, University of Michigan; Podcast Assignments.
 Digital Transformations Hub.
 University of Nottingham; Matason, Michael.
 Audio and Podcasting Projects.
 Georgetown University Library; Podcasting.
 Douglas College Library and Learning Centre; Podcasting Assignments.
 McGraw Center for Teaching and Learning, Princeton University; McCollom, Amanda.
 Assignment Packages: Podcast Projects.
 University of Delaware Library; Going Digital: Creating a Podcast Assignment.
 Teaching Technology Guides.
-University of Mary Washington; Creative Assignments: Podcasting.
+University of Mary Washington; Olmsted, Jill.
+Tools for Podcasting.
+Washington, DC: American University, 2019; Creative Assignments: Podcasting.
 Academic Technology Solutions.
 University of Chicago; Podcast Guide.
 Keleher Learning Commons.
 University of Saint Mary; Podcast Rubric.
 University of Wisconsin, Stout.

 Organizing the Content of Your Podcast

-After drafting a basic outline of your podcast, the next step is to decide what specific content you want in the program and the sequence of your delivery.
-However, this is not a linear process.
-As you begin to piece together a script or story board [i.e., a sequential, visual representation of the narrative], new ideas will likely emerge that make you rethink your original outline.
+After drafting a basic outline of your podcast, the next step is to decide what specific content you want to include and in the sequence in which it should be delivered.
+However, this decision-making is rarely a linear process.
+As you begin to piece together a script or story board [i.e., a sequential, visual representation of the narrative], new ideas will likely emerge that make you rethink your initial outline.
 This is normal and an inherent part of any creative process.
-However, do not let the focus on creativity overtake a podcast's central purpose to discuss a topic in a way that inspires, persuades, and educates listeners.
+However, do not let a focus on creativity take away attention from the podcast's central purpose--to critically examine and discuss a topic in a manner that inspires, persuades, and educates the audience.

 While thinking about how to organize the content of your podcast, ask yourself the following questions: